se-edu/se-book/modeling/modelingBehaviors/useCaseDiagrams/outcomes.md

-:trophy: Can explain what are use case diagrams :two:
+:trophy: Can explain use case diagrams :two: